This Site Was Built for Agents

 Layer 2: Structured Data for Search Crawlers

-The HTML carries enriched JSON-LD — Schema.org Person markup with knowsAbout, hasOccupation, and 20 technology topics.
+The HTML carries enriched JSON-LD — a Schema.org @graph with Person, WebSite, and ProfilePage entities.
 Google and Bing already index this.
 AI-powered search engines like Perplexity and SearchGPT use it to build knowledge graphs.
 When someone asks an AI "who builds multi-agent systems in Austin," the structured data is how I show up.

 The site also publishes /.well-known/ai.json — a machine-readable profile with skills, highlights, and discovery links — and /.well-known/mcp.json for MCP auto-discovery.
 The HTML head includes <link rel="mcp"> pointing to the endpoint.
 Three different ways for an agent to find the same door.